Pq-dev/tos-and-privacy-policy/README.md

-Adventure Bot TOS & Privacy & Policy (simplified)
+KanaBot TOS & Privacy & Policy (simplified)

 Rules
 1. Do not abuse bugs, report them to @pqjq